mircomarahrens/nconpp/README.md

+# NCONPP

-# NCONPP - A C++ library for tensor network contraction and decomposition
+A C++ library for tensor network contraction and decomposition.

 This module facilitates efficient contraction and decomposition of tensor networks.
 It is inspired by the MATLAB library NCON (<https://arxiv.org/abs/1402.0939>) and extensively leverages graph algorithms and linear algebra.